 - Avoid a constant stream of news.
 Don’t get me wrong, staying informed is important.
 But having continual access to updates is not helpful and definitely stressful.

 It looks like Vitamin C could help reduce severity of the cytokine cascade.
 Here is a link to perhaps the most comprehensive paper to date detailing pharmaceutical, nuetraceutical and other interventions which may benefit the COVID19 disease.

 - Sleeping a solid 7-9 hours is even more important than ever right now.
 And with probably heightened levels of anxiety and less movement you might need a little more help sleeping soundly.
 Here are a few things I do to lull me into deep sleep.

 - Doc Parsley’s Sleep Remedy has always been my go-to if I’m going through a difficult sleep period… so being stocked up on these pre-bed drinks is critical for me right now.
 They naturally trigger your body into the ‘falling asleep’ process.
-They’re also doing a sale on their new lavender flavor (trust me, tastes better than it sounds!)

 - Salt shot before bed.
 1/4ish teaspoon of salt dissolved in a minimal amount of water taken right before you go to sleep.
 This has been a game changer!
 Especially if you’re eating lower carb.

 Eat Well, Know Your Farmer